things to do

 You know the saying, “When in Rome, do as the Romans do?”
 Well, when on Maui, do as the Mauians do and go snorkeling at Molokini Crater.
 This is another must-do activity and one that your family and friends will endlessly thank you.

 Traveling from the North Shore towards East Maui via the Road to Hana is one of the greatest day-long activities in all of Hawaii.
 For those of you who have never been, this is another must-do activity and one that should be done at least once in your lifetime.

-Maui Whale Watching tours on Maui is without a doubt one of the best things to do in Hawaii.
+Maui Whale Watching tours on Maui is, without a doubt, one of the best activities to do on Maui.
+Hawaii, even!
 Seeing the North Pacific humpback whales gracing Maui’s oceans during their annual Winter migration is one of the most exciting experiences you will ever have!

 Venture to 10,000 feet above sea level and see a glorious Maui sunrise from the summit of Mt.
 Haleakala on Maui.
 This must-do Maui activity is one that will leave you with a jaw dropping grin upon your face, and many ooh’s and awe’s in the crowd!
 There’s absolutely nothing quite like a Maui sunrise (except maybe a Maui sunset), and you will have more than one chance to check it out while on the island.
 A great time to see the sunrise at Mt.

 Enjoy an afternoon with your family and friends and visit the only aquarium in the world dedicated to displaying and preserving Hawaiian marine life.
 The Maui Ocean Center offers full exploration for all visitors, whether it’s adults or children.
 It is most definitely one of the top things to do in Maui with kids!